-- (a) Boundary alteration proposals should be incremental to minimize the effect on the tax base of the Rural Municipality of Corman Park. - (b) The timing of boundary alterations should take into account the lead times necessary to have lands planned, serviced, and available for development. - (c) Boundary alteration proposals will reflect the policies for boundary alterations in the Saskatoon North Partnership for Growth District Official Community Plan.
-(Revised - Bylaw No. 9855 - December 19, 2022) - (d) Boundary alterations should follow legal property boundaries and natural features to avoid a fragmented pattern of municipal jurisdiction. - (e) When land becomes part of the City's jurisdiction, a Sector Plan or comparable secondary plan will be completed for it as soon as is practicable.
+- (a) Boundary alteration proposals should be incremental to minimize the effect on the tax base of the Rural Municipality of Corman Park. - (b) The timing of boundary alterations should take into account the lead times necessary to have lands planned, serviced, and available for development. - (c) Boundary alteration proposals will reflect the policies for boundary alterations in the Corman Park - Saskatoon Planning District Official Community Plan. - (d) Boundary alterations should follow legal property boundaries and natural features to avoid a fragmented pattern of municipal jurisdiction. - (e) When land becomes part of the City's jurisdiction, a Sector Plan or comparable secondary plan will be completed for it as soon as is practicable.

-G5.3 Extension of Infrastructure and Services Beyond City Limits
+5.3 Extension of Infrastructure and Services Beyond City Limits